AlexDasUvt/Easy-cook/README.md

 ## How to use

-Executable for the program is stored in `\x64/Debug` and should not be moved.
+Executable for the program is stored in `\Easy-cook` and should not be moved.

 ### Shop List

-In here user can manipulate Shop list with products to buy in a light txt file.
+In Shop list menu, user can manipulate Shop list with products to buy in a light txt file.
 File is automatically created if missing in `\Easy-cook\ShopList`.
+Select "View shop list" to display items on the list.
+Select "Modify shop list" to edit or delete items from shop list.

 ### Recipes menu

-In here user is able to search through database containing detailed recipes using tags.
+In recipe menu, user is able to search through database containing detailed recipes using tags.
+User can search with up to 3 tags(case sensitive).
-If recipe sounds interesting, user can save it in the small csv to access it later through My List menu.
+If recipe sounds interesting, user can save it in My list to access it later through My List menu.

 ### My list

-Here user can select their's favorite recipes and view them in detail.
+In "My list" menu, user can view his list of favorite recipes and view them in detail.

 ## Recipes Database format

-The RecipesDB should be placed in `\Easy-ccok\RecipesDB`.
+The RecipesDB should be placed in `\Easy-cook\RecipesDB`.
 The JSON should have the following structure to work correctly:

     {